Skip to content

 Once a fishing and seasonal living site for Native American tribes (and a landing site of Lewis and Clark), this multi-level park offers beautiful views of the St. Johns Bridge, fishing, a boat ramp, an off-leash dog area and picnic tables.

-Visitors can also head to the pedestrian portions of Tilikum Crossing Bridge and the Steel Bridge for a view right over the water.
+Visitors can also head to the pedestrian portions of Tilikum Crossing and the Steel Bridge for a view right over the water.
+Popular indoor options include Salty’s on the Columbia, The Old Spaghetti Factory, Il Terrazzo and Dough Zone, among others (reservations are a good idea, to be sure you don’t miss out on the fun).
 For a full list of locations to see the parade, check out the Willamette River and Columbia River fleet schedules.

 Special Events During the Christmas Ship Parade

-Crave the Christmas Ships spirit but don’t want to brave the cold?
 The Christmas Ships Trolley Excursion takes patrons on a special viewing of the parade from the warmth and comfort of a replica vintage trolley along a historic rail line dating back to the 1800s.
-Be sure to grab tickets well before December as spots sell out in record time each year.
+Be sure to grab tickets well before December, as spots sell out in record time each year.

 Events, Winter, Winter Holidays